nuclio/nuclio/docs/setup/k8s/running-in-production-k8s.md

 That being said, here are a few guidelines to get you on your way:

 - Set `Values.offline=true` in the helm values, to put nuclio in "offline" mode.
 Set `dashboard.baseImagePullPolicy=Never`.
   In this mode you'll also want to freeze and control the values of all the `*.image.repository` and `*.image.tag` configuration keys to the image names and tags which are available to your k8s deployment in the offline environment.
+  And `*.image.pullPolicy` to `Never` or `IfNotPresent` to make sure k8s won't try to access the web to fetch images.
 - Needless to say, in this scenario, you will configure nuclio with `registry.pushPullUrl` which is reachable from your system.
-- the processor and onbuild images will also have to be available to the dashboard in your environment, as they must be available for the `docker build` process (or alternatively to [kaniko](#using-kaniko-as-an-image-builder)).
+- The processor and onbuild images will also have to be available to the dashboard in your environment, as they must be available for the building process - (by `docker build`, or [kaniko](#using-kaniko-as-an-image-builder)).
   This can be tricky as you have to either make those images available to the k8s docker daemon or pull-able from a reachable registry, where they should be preloaded.
 Use `Values.registy.defaultBaseRegistryURL` to point nuclio at searching in your registry for those images, rather then at the default location of `quay.io/nuclio`.
   To save some work on setting up a registry and preloading the onbuild images to it (or as a reference to what it should include) - take a look at the [prebaked-registry](https://github.com/nuclio/prebaked-registry).
 - For the Nuclio templates library to be available to you, you'll have to package that yourself, and have it served locally, somewhere within reach of your system.
 To point Nuclio to it, set `Values.dashboard.templatesArchiveAddress` to where you serve the templates.